Understanding the New Red Hat-IBM-Google-Facebook GPL Enforcement Announcement - Slashdot

 Re: (Score:2)

+They've been at it since our ancestors lived in caves and ate each other.

-Plan With The Law In Mind (Score:2)
+Plan With The Law In Mind (Score:3)

 The corporate world is playing hard ball, and the open source world wants to string daisy chains.